Get to know MLB's No. 1 Draft pick Travis Bazzana

 Even when the experience wasn’t always great off the field, Bazzana used the opportunity to find ways to get better.

-“I’d say a lot of the learning experience in that time was sort of using the fuel of people’s doubt in that environment as fuel to motivate me to be where I am today,” Bazzana told FOX Sports Australia.
+“I’d say a lot of the learning experience in that time was sort of using the fuel of people’s doubt in that environment to motivate me to be where I am today,” Bazzana told FOX Sports Australia.
 “I knew that guys in the locker room in the ABL were like, ‘How was Bazzana going to Oregon State, and how was Bazzana getting game time over me?’
 There was definitely a lot of doubt in that environment being the youngest in the locker room or one of the youngest.
 I just learned to use it as fuel.”

 Immediate college impact